SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - 'How skilled juniors are' shouldn't be the metric of whether you are a good mentor, because everyone has different starting points.
 It's about whether they're getting better.
 It's about whether they feel happy in this club.

 Sure there aren't any provable 'harms' of using inaccurate metrics, except for the long-term culture of the club where juniors feel themselves being pushed to
+(Like me being proud of studying more this month than last month, before being crushed by my father who informs me that my score has dipped. ~~He doesn't know that this chapter is way harder than the last chapter, so I feel unfairly judged~~).
-(Like me being proud of studying better this month than last month, If you do _have_ to take metrics, try to somehow link them to the joy, growth, and interpersonal well-being of the members.
+If you do _have_ to take metrics, try to somehow link them to the joy, growth, and interpersonal well-being of the members.